 Herbert and his brother Ernest transferred to the Philanthropin, a private Jewish school in Frankfurt, and when Leo lost his position as a manufacturer’s representative, he took a position with the sports program at the Philanthropin.

-As a military veteran, Leo was released from Buchenwald after three weeks.
-His hair was white, and he had lost 30 pounds; he shared stories of unspeakable abuses.
-He fled the next morning to England, and the rest of the family followed a few months later.
 During their year in England, Herbert attended a refugee boarding school in Margate, England – Rowden Hall School – run by B’nai B’rith and the Joint Distribution Committee, where he became a bar mitzvah.

 In April 1940, the family immigrated to the US with the help of distant relatives, Dorah (Heyman) and Mervyn Sterne of Birmingham.
 Upon their arrival in New York, the Kohns were given the option of staying in New York, going to Chicago, or moving to Alabama to learn how to farm.
 They chose Alabama and traveled to Birmingham where they met the Sternes, who had arranged for the family to live on a dairy farm in Demopolis.